The amount of time a kenshi spends as a beginner (not yet wearing

 At Norwalk Dojo, we require kenshi to be able to perform kendo kata at

-least one level above SCKF requirements.
-This means kenshi who would
+least one level above SCKF requirements, so for 2 kyu a kenshi should

 1 kyu